 It’s most certainly time.
 It’s time I stop running away from the words I know I could spill all over the page and just allow them to flow.
 I feel that’s the only way I could write again.
-After all, I’m always spilling things by accident on the daily.
+After all, I’m always spilling things clumsily on the daily.

 A part of me was hoping the new year would come with different feelings, a different state of mind, a different attitude.
 I was hoping I could avoid facing the reality of how I’ve been feeling lately.